Restraining Orders

 Have You Been Served a Restraining Order?
 We Can Represent You

 If you have been served with a protection order in Spokane County or northern Idaho, do not violate the order.
-The best course of action is to consult with an attorney like David Partovi.
+The best course of action is to consult with a restraining order lawyer like David Partovi.

 You probably have a legal hearing scheduled in the next few weeks.
 If you meet with Mr. Partovi, he can help you prepare for your hearing, and he can even attend the hearing with you.